On This Page

 3 Do I need a REAL ID to fly?

 Yes — as of May 7, 2025, REAL ID is required for domestic flights within the United States.
-A standard driver’s license that does not meet REAL ID standards is no longer accepted at TSA checkpoints for air travel.
 Look for a star in the upper corner of your license — that’s the REAL ID mark.
+If your license isn’t compliant, you’ll need a U.S. passport or another acceptable federal ID at the security checkpoint.

 4 Is TSA PreCheck worth it for flying out of NYC?